Posted by Rachael Tom

 The whole idea here is to try to have a real conversation about mask wearing and vaccination status so that everyone can feel comfortable in the care relationship.
 We know these conversations can be hard.

-On your Carina profile, both care professionals and care seekers can indicate vaccination statuses in the text field.
-Under “My Hobbies & Interests Include:” you can mention whether you are vaccinated for COVID-19 so that others can use this information during the matching process.
+On your Carina profile or care job post, both care professionals and care seekers can indicate vaccination statuses in the text field.
+Under “Hobbies, Interests, Vaccination Status and Other Information” you can mention whether you are vaccinated for COVID-19 so that others can use this information during the matching process.
 An email might start, “Hi!
 I see that you are in the same area as me, and we have both been vaccinated against COVID-19.”

 Keeping Carina profiles updated is a good way to make sure everyone has the information they need for a successful care relationship, from Day One!